romainsacchi/carculator/README.md

 ## Installation

-*Carculator* is at an early stage of development and is subject to continuous change and improvement.
+``carculator`` is at an early stage of development and is subject to continuous change and improvement.
-Three ways of installing *Carculator* are suggested.
+Three ways of installing ``carculator`` are suggested.

 ### Installation of a stable version from Pypi